jiripavlicek/slack-codeception-extension/README.md

           # Limit the amount of reported errors in extended mode.
 0 = unlimited.
 Default value: 0
           extendedMaxErrors: 10

+          # Whether or not to show number of skipped tests in the summary.
+Default value: 'false'
+          showNumberOfSkipped: true

           # customize your message with additional prefix and/or suffix

           messagePrefix:     '*Smoke-Test*'